-This class covers recognition, management, and pathophysiology of patients who require special considerations.
+This class covers the recognition, management, and pathophysiology of patients who require special consideration.
 Included topics covered geriatric emergencies, abuse and assault, the challenged patient, and acute interventions for chronic care patients.
-This class includes an overview of ambulance operations, medical incident command, rescue operations, crime scene awareness, hazardous-material incidents, and rural EMS considerations.
-Lab portion of this class is to prepare the students for the practical portion of the National Registry Exam.
-Students will be required to utilize technology by documenting simulated patient encounters experienced in laboratory setting, uploading simulated medical records and patient information into the FISDAP program, and utilize the Moodle platform and online testing.
+This class includes an overview of ambulance operations, medical incident command, rescue operations, crime scene awareness, hazardous material incidents, and rural EMS considerations.
+The lab portion of this class is to prepare the students for the practical portion of the National Registry Exam.
+Students will be required to utilize technology by documenting simulated patient encounters experienced in laboratory settings, uploading simulated medical records and patient information into the FISDAP program, and utilizing the Moodle platform and online testing.